-- 1/3-1/2 cup panko bread crumbs see note
+- ⅓-1/2 cup panko bread crumbs see note

-- 1 egg see note
+- 1 large egg see note

-- 1/2 teaspoon salt
+- ½ teaspoon kosher salt

 - 1 teaspoon smoked paprika

-- 2 teaspoons Worcestershire sauce
+- 2 teaspoons Worcestershire sauce see note

-- While the beans are baking, heat 1 teaspoon of oil in a small nonstick skillet over medium high heat.
+- While the beans are baking, heat 1 teaspoon of oil in a small nonstick skillet over medium-high heat.
 Add the onions and saute until softened about 3 to 4 minutes.
 Add the mushrooms and saute for another 2-3 minutes.
 Blot off excess moisture on the onions and mushrooms, using a paper towel.